-Sebastian Vettel said he is "trying not to think about" the fact
+Korean GP: Sebastian Vettel is trying not to think about title

 The Red Bull driver will be champion if he wins at Suzuka and rival Fernando Alonso of Ferrari is lower than eighth.